harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

    1. Harness takes the launch template and ASG configuration files you provide and creates a new ASG and its instances in your AWS account and region.
 2. Subsequent deployments:
    1. Harness creates a new version of the launch template.
-   2. Harness uses the new version to update the ASG.
+   2. Harness uses the new version of the launch template to update the ASG.
 For example, if you increased the desired capacity (`desiredCapacity`) for the ASG in your ASG configuration file, Harness will create a new version of the ASG with the new desired capacity.
-   3. Instance refresh is triggered (a rolling replacement of all or some instances in the new Auto Scaling groups version).
+   3. Instance refresh is triggered (a rolling replacement of all or some instances in the ASG).

+Notes:
+- ASG creation differs for rolling and blue green deployments:
+  - For rolling, Harness updates the *existing* ASG with the new configuration.
+  - For blue green, Harness creates a *new* ASG with a new revision suffix, like `asg-demo__2`.
+Once there are two ASGs (`asg-demo__1` and `asg-demo__2`) Harness alternately updates these *existing* ASGs with the new configuration on each successive deployment.
 </details>

 ## AWS policy requirements